|9 December 2022

 This scholarship is valued at $1500.

-Note: Master of Occupational Therapy or Bachelor of Applied Science (Occupational Therapy) students must contact the Work Integrated Learning Occupational Therapy academic to confirm that a placement at Cerebral Palsy Alliance would meet their placement requirements.
+Note: Occupational Therapy and Speech Pathology students must provide a letter from the WIL academic confirming that a placement at Cerebral Palsy Alliance would meet their placement requirements.

-b.
-Applicants must be enrolled full-time at the Faculty of Health Sciences in at least one of the following disciplines:
+a.
+Applicants must be enrolled full-time in the Sydney School of Health Sciences in at least one of the following:

 II.
 Speech Pathology, or

-e.
-Applicants must have a demonstrated interest in and commitment to the field of disability and paediatrics.
+g.
+Applicants must have a demonstrated an interest in and commitment to the field of disability and paediatrics.

 I. a strong academic and/or practical achievement in the paediatric study components,

 III. passed all practicum units prior to their final practicum.

 a.
 The successful applicant will be awarded the Scholarship on the basis of:

 I. academic merit,